TeoField-Marsham/Macro_Group_3/README.md

 * **`plots/`**

-  * Output figures for Norway and Sweden (Finland is shown in the script).
+  * Output figures for all three countries.

 * **`scripts/`**